|Nutritional Guidelines (per serving)|

 - For the Almond Tofu:

 - 4 pieces gelatin

 - 150 grams caster sugar

 - 200 grams almonds (peeled)

 - Garnish: fresh strawberries, blackberries and elderflower

-Use a food processor or smoothie machine to purify 100g of fresh strawberries then put into a small saucepan along with the water and sugar.
+Use a food processor or smoothie machine to purify fresh strawberries then put into a small saucepan along with the water and sugar.
 Bring this to the boil.